butlerx/presentation/content/slides/tracing101.md

 Notes:

 - A trace is made up of multiple spans
+  - Can be 1 span from every service or mutiple spans from 1 service
 - Spans can be expensive to create and store so dont need to be created for every function